maxmind/MaxMind-DB-Writer-perl/docs/MaxMind-IPDB-spec.md

 We've tried to assign the most commonly used types as numbers 1-7 as an optimization.

+With an extended type, the type number in the second byte is the number minus
+7. In other words, an array (type 11) will be stored with a 0 for the type in the first byte and a 4 in the second.

 Here is an example of how the control byte may combine with the next byte to tell us the type: